 |> /~\ |≥ (

-A screening and workshop about Med Hondo's 1970 film Soleil Ô, including online conversation with JP Dr. Brigitta Kuster.
+A screening and workshop about Med Hondo's 1970 film Soleil Ô, with Junior Professor Dr. Brigitta Kuster.

 “We must change the humiliating relation between dominating and dominated, between masters and slaves.